WELCOME, FIFTH-GRADE POLAR BEARS!

 I am honored to return to Norwood Street Elementary School as a teacher.
 My experience at Norwood began in 1994 as an ETK student.
 I culminated from our school in 2001.
 My dedication to teaching my students is meaningful because I remember the jubilation of being part of this school community as a student.

 I have worked for LAUSD for six years.
-This is my fifth year teaching at Norwood.
+This is my sixth year teaching at Norwood.
 I have taught the following grades: First/second, fifth, and sixth(mainly fifth grade).

 My education background:

-- Bachelors of Arts in Liberal Studies from California State Polytechnic University, Pomona
+- Bachelor of Arts in Liberal Studies from California State Polytechnic University, Pomona

-**I am currently acquiring a master of arts in curriculum & instruction.
+**I am currently acquiring a master of arts in Education: General Curriculum & Instruction and pursuing National Board Certification.

 - Clear Multiple Subject Credential